Kudee Jeen a Portuguese Heritage

 The Ubosot ((closed that day) is home to another smaller image of Buddha, but is in the so-called European pose (pralambapadasana) left hand with palm on the knee, right hand slightly lifted above the right knee, palm down, is described as the attitude of life in the jungle, a posture that is rarely seen in temples in Thailand.
 In the back of the temple is the largest bronze bell you will see in Thailand, ring three times to bring you good luck.

-Known by the Thais as Luang Pho To, called Sam Po Kong by the Chinese, the latter respect this image very much, the belief says that by worshiping it, you can attract success in business, good friends and security.
+Known by the Thais as Luang Pho To, called Sam Po Kong by the Chinese who respect this image very much, the belief says that by worshiping it, you can attract success in business, good friends and security.
 In the temple enclosure is the largest bronze bell you will see in Thailand, ring three times for luck.

 Santa Cruz Church